tsterbak/promptmage/docs/index.md

 ## Contributing

-Contributing

 We welcome contributions from the community!

 If you're interested in improving PromptMage, you can contribute in the following ways:
 * **Reporting Bugs**: Submit an issue in our repository, providing a detailed description of the problem and steps to reproduce it.
+* **Improve documentation**: If you find any errors or have suggestions for improving the documentation, please submit an issue or a pull request.
+* **Fixing Bugs**: Check out our list of open issues and submit a pull request to fix any bugs you find.
 * **Feature Requests**: Have ideas on how to make PromptMage better?
 We'd love to hear from you!
 Please submit an issue, detailing your suggestions.
 * **Pull Requests**: Contributions via pull requests are highly appreciated.
 Please ensure your code adheres to the coding standards of the project, and submit a pull request with a clear description of your changes.

+To ensure a smooth contribution process, please follow these guidelines:
+* **create an issue before submitting a pull request** to discuss the changes you'd like to make.
+This helps us ensure that your contribution aligns with the project's goals and prevents duplicate work.
+* **follow the coding standards** of the project.
+Check the [DEVELOPMENT.md](https://github.com/tsterbak/promptmage/blob/main/DEVELOPMENT.md) file for more information.

+Make sure to check if your issue or PR has already been fixed or implemented before opening a new one!

 ## Contact